Jamieatucker/STEP-Portfolio/README.md

 # Week 2 Client-side Web Development (5/25/20 - 5/29/20)

 - Built a front end website containing a portfolio about Jamie Tucker.
+- Implemented HTML, CSS, and JavaScript to implement the features of the site.

 # Week 3 Server-side Web Development (6/1/20 - 6/5/20)